fetchai/agents-aea/docs/tac.md

+!!! note
+    This app is no longer maintained.

 The original TAC has its own <a href="https://github.com/fetchai/agents-tac" target="_blank">repo</a>.

 Follow the instructions below to build and run the TAC demo.